Best Restaurants in Budapest: A Culinary Journey

 Bohémtanya Gluténmentes Vendéglő

-People with celiac disease or other gluten intolerances will have difficulty discovering Hungarian dishes.
-Bohémtanya Gluténmentes Vendéglő will help you, however, with its extensive menu of traditional Hungarian dishes reinvented without gluten.
-For example, you can enjoy goulash, breaded meat dishes, and desserts without fearing a rash.
+People suffering from celiac disease or other gluten sensitivities will have a hard time exploring Hungarian food.
+However, Bohémtanya Gluténmentes Vendéglő is here to help with its lengthy menu of traditional Hungarian meals reinvented without gluten.
+For example, you can safely indulge in goulash, breaded meat dishes, and desserts without worrying about a flare-up.

-The family-run restaurant offers an intimate and cozy atmosphere with folkloric decorations, wooden furniture and comfortable seating.
-The generous portions won't leave you hungry and allow you to experience the flavors of gluten-free Hungary without the pesky tourist crowds.
+This family-run establishment offers a very intimate and cozy vibe with folk decor, wooden furniture, and comfortable seating.
+The generous portions will not leave you bankrupt while allowing you to experience the taste of Hungary without gluten and irritating crowds of tourists.

 Address: Budapest, Paulay Ede u.
 6, 1061 Hungary